 - Financial Times ranked Loyola among the “Top 100 Executive MBA Programs” in the world in 2009, 2010, and 2011.
 Loyola has been ranked as high as No. 3 in the world for corporate social responsibility, No. 24 in the world and first in the region for "aims achieved" by students, No. 50 in the world for career progression, and No. 14 in the U.S. for the percentage of women in the cohort program by the publication.

-- The Princeton Review has included the Sellinger School in its "Best Business Schools” lists for five consecutive years, 2010 through 2014.
+- The Princeton Review has included the Sellinger School in its "Best Business Schools” lists every year from 2010 through 2016.
 In that time the publication has lauded Sellinger's approach to “preparing students to lead in a global economy” and ranked Sellinger among top 15 graduate schools in the "Global Management" category.

 U.S. News & World Report

 - "2017 Best Graduate Schools” – Sellinger was ranked among the national top 25 graduate business schools for information systems (No. 18), finance (No. 21), and accounting (No. 24) specialties.
 Sellinger was also ranked among the top 100 part-time MBA programs in the nation (No. 89).

 - "2016 Best Colleges" – Sellinger was included on the national list for best undergraduate business programs and was ranked among the top 30 business schools in the country for marketing (No. 18), finance (No. 22), international business (No. 24), and accounting (No. 29.